Symmetric Homology of Algebras: The Category and a Smaller Resolution

-\begin{rmk} The condition that $A$ have an augmentation ideal may be lifted (as Richter conjectures), if it can be shown that $N(\mathrm{Epi}\Delta S)$ is contractible.
+\begin{rmk} Reduction to epimorphisms seems to hinge on the property that $A$ has an augmentation ideal.
+This condition may be lifted (as Richter conjectures), if it can be shown that $N(\mathrm{Epi}\Delta S)$ is contractible.
 As partial progress along these lines, it can be shown that $N(\mathrm{Epi}\Delta S)$ is simply-connected. \end{rmk}